late-shine/astra-chan-app/README.md

 - **Vocab Quiz** — meaning mode and reading mode with 4-choice answers
 - **Kanji Quiz** — meaning mode and reading mode, no category hints (so it actually tests knowledge)
 - **Kanji Drawing** — draw kanji on a canvas; graded by AI for stroke accuracy
+- **Kanji Word Family** — a deep-dive panel for select kanji, grouping real vocabulary by which reading of the kanji each word uses (e.g. 生 shown across せい in 先生, い in 生きる, なま in 生, う in 生まれる), with a short note explaining sound shifts like rendaku where it isn't obvious, plus per-word pronunciation and SRS-add buttons

 <p align="center">
   <img src="docs/quiz-settings.png" alt="Quiz Settings — script, timer, and mode selector" width="49%" />